Rackspace preps IPO after going private in 2016 for $4.3B – TechCrunch

 Those debts take a company that is comfortably profitable on an operating basis and make it deeply unprofitable on a net basis.
 Observe:

-Image Credits: SECLooking at the far-right column, we can see a company with material revenues, though slim gross margins for a putatively tech company.
+Looking at the far-right column, we can see a company with material revenues, though slim gross margins for a putatively tech company.
 It generated $21.5 million in Q1 2020 operating profit from its $652.7 million in revenue from the quarter.
 However, interest expenses of $72 million in the quarter helped lead Rackspace to a deep $48.2 million net loss.

 Not all is lost, however, as Rackspace does have positive operating cash flow in the same three-month period.
 Still, the company’s multi-billion-dollar debt load is still steep, and burdensome.